-Deaf students working with the Office for Students with Disabilities may contact the office at (585) 395-5409 regarding specific arrangements.
+Deaf students working with Student Accessibility Services may contact their office at (585) 395-5409 or email@example.com regarding specific arrangements.
 Deaf faculty, staff and visitors who need consultation regarding more specific interpreting accommodations may contact the Office of Affirmative Action at (585) 395-2126.

 For the graduate and undergraduate ceremonies, mobility impaired guests can be dropped off in the loop outside the SERC main entrance.
 The loop will close at the end of the ceremony and reopen once the roadway is cleared.
 Guests may use the main entrance to enter the SERC Field House.
 Drivers can park in lots V or V-1.
 There will be limited handicapped parking available in lot V for cars with official handicap identification.